Skip to content

 IMPORTANT

 The save pushes your config to the Rust backend, so it persists across devices and restarts.
-You'll see Capability Badges appear on the agent's card in the Agent Manager, showing the count of assigned tools.
+You'll see Capability Badges appear on the agent's card in the Hierarchy view, showing the count of assigned tools.

 Step 7: Bulk Capability Assignment (Skills Hub)